 They began to favor practicality over bling.

-For example, after saving up enough funds to buy an iPhone, our oldest daughter began obsessing over cases; she spent hours researching the perfect color, the right design, the popularity.
+For example, after saving up enough funds to buy an iPhone, our oldest daughter became obsessed with finding the perfect case.
+She spent hours researching the ideal color, design, and popularity.

-Only days after receiving her non-returnable prize in the mail, she began to second guess the purchase, questioned her decision to spend so much on a protective device, and debated if the pattern and color were really the perfect fit after all.
+Only days after receiving her non-returnable prize in the mail, she began to second-guess her purchase.
+She questioned whether it was wise to spend so much on a protective device and wondered if the pattern and color were really the perfect fit after all.

 3. Their (Money) Value System Shifted

-In what was probably the most comical lesson for me and my wife to see unfold, soon after launching our new financial program, the kids quickly changed their clothes shopping preference from high-end retail shops in the nearby glitzy mall to stand-alone discount clothing shops when they realized they could spend less on outfits (freeing up funds for other desired items and activities) and still come away with decent quality, if less trendy, clothes.
+In what was probably the most comical lesson for my wife and me to witness, soon after launching our new financial program, the kids quickly changed their clothes shopping preference.
+They moved from high-end retail shops in the nearby glitzy mall to stand-alone discount clothing stores when they realized they could spend less on outfits (freeing up funds for other desired items and activities) and still come away with decent quality, albeit less trendy, clothes.

-In some areas, movie entertainment for instance, values other than frugality prevailed.
+In some areas, such as movie entertainment, values other than frugality prevailed.

-While we offered to spring for food and drinks if the kids would invite friends to the house and watch a $1.00 vending machine movie, they always chose to spend more of their own funds to get away from the parents with friends and go to the much costlier cinema.
+While we offered to spring for food and drinks if the kids invited friends over to watch a $1.00 vending machine movie, they always chose to spend more of their own funds to get away from the parents and go to the much costlier cinema.

 Another value shift occurred in the form of gift preferences.
 When asked by relatives about what gifts they would like for various occasions, cash quickly replaced specific items as their top pick.